 “Autopilot is more effective than our experts at evaluating updates.” – Director of Developer Productivity

-Overall, the new system has improved production reliability and has enabled faster development of new capabilities, adding the equivalent of more than six full-time senior engineers to the team.
+Overall, the new system has improved production reliability and has enabled faster development of new capabilities, adding the equivalent of over six full-time senior engineers to the team.

 The deployment of Autopilot is now moving to its second phase: automatic policy checking.
 For example, to more easily meet SOX regulatory compliance, the person implementing any given change can not approve moving the change into production.
 Similarly, a QA manager must approve all significant updates.
 These policies and many others can be validated before an update is considered for promotion to production, saving even more time.